okta/okta-oidc-xamarin/README.md

     ```
 9. Click `Save`.

+## Create New Xamarin.Forms Project

+This section describes how to configure your Xamarin Forms application to use Okta Oidc.
+These instructions assume you are using `Visual Studio` and were tested with `Visual Studio Community 2019` Version 16.8.0.
+For the purposes of this example the project name used is `MyOktaApp`.

+Create a new `Mobile App (Xamarin.Forms)` project:

+1. Start Visual Studio and select "Create a new project".
+2. Find and select the project template named `Mobile App (Xamarin.Forms)`, click next.
+3. Enter `MyOktaApp` into the `Project name` field of the `Configure your new project` form.
+4. Fill in the remaining fields of the `Configure your new project` form and click `Create`.

+Now that your Visual Studio solution has been initialized, you can continue to update package references.

+## Update Package References Automatically

+This section describes how to update package references automatically.
+If you prefer to update package references manually, see [Update Package References Manually](#update-package-references-manually).

+To update package references automatically do the following:

+1. Go to `View` > `Other Windows` > `Package Manager Console`.
+2. In the `Package Manager Console` window type `Update-Package` and press enter.

+## Update Package References Manually

+This section describes how to update package references manually.
+If you prefer to update package references automatically, see [Update Package References Automatically](#update-package-references-automatically).

+The following operations are performed from `Solution Explorer`; to ensure `Solution Explorer` is visible go to `View` > `Solution Explorer`.

+To update package references do the following:

+1. Right click `MyOktaApp` and select `Manage Nuget Packages`.
+2. From the `Installed` tab select `Xamarin.Essentials` and click `Update`; this should update `Xamarin.Essentials` to the latest version (v1.6.1 as of 03/08/2021).
+3. From the `Installed` tab select `Xamarin.Forms` and click `Update`; this should update `Xamarin.Forms` to the latest version (v5.0.0.2012 as of 03.08/2021).
+4. Right click `MyOktaApp.Android` and select `Manage Nuget Packages`.
+5. From the `Installed` tab select `Xamarin.Essentials` and click `Update`; this should update `Xamarin.Essentials` to the latest version (v1.6.1 as of 03/08/2021).
+6. From the `Installed` tab select `Xamarin.Forms` and click `Update`; this should update `Xamarin.Forms` to the latest version (v5.0.0.2012 as of 03.08/2021).
+7. Right click `MyOktaApp.iOS` and select `Manage Nuget Packages`.
+2. From the `Installed` tab select `Xamarin.Essentials` and click `Update`; this should update `Xamarin.Essentials` to the latest version (v1.6.1 as of 03/08/2021).
+3. From the `Installed` tab select `Xamarin.Forms` and click `Update`; this should update `Xamarin.Forms` to the latest version (v5.0.0.2012 as of 03.08/2021).

 ## Configure Your Application

 This section details how to configure your Okta Xamarin application.
 These instructions assume you are using `Visual Studio` and were tested with `Visual Studio Community 2019` Version 16.8.0.